Code-Institute-Submissions/milestone1_poolkv99/README.md

 And a thanks to my mentor Precious Ljege who gave me honest and good feedback on my site/code and helped me te complete this project.

+I used [w3.org](https://www.w3.org/Graphics/SVG/) for the creation of the hamburger (collapsible menu).

+I used the code for the menu from [aleesang](https://aleesang.github.io/milestone-project-one).